Table of Contents

 Gift Eligible – Deposit at University of Minnesota Foundation (UMF)

 If the sponsorship is deemed to be Gift Eligible and is allowable for UMF to accept, per the Job Aid for Sponsorship for University-Hosted Events/Activities, direct the revenue to UMF in accordance with the current gift processing procedures.

 Options for directing event/activity revenue to UMF:

-- Use University approved event/activity systems (currently UMTE – U of M Tickets and Events) to route gift portion to UMF fund that supports the event/activity cause and route the nondeductible portion used to cover event/activity expense to an EFS chart string where event/activity expenses will be paid.
+- Use University-approved event/activity systems (currently UMTE – U of M Tickets and Events) to route the gift portion to the UMF fund that supports the event/activity cause.
+Route the non-gift portion used to cover event/activity expenses to an EFS ChartField String from which event/activity expenses will be paid.

 Withdrawing event/activity revenue from UMF: